BrenoLudgero/Twin_Galaxies_Record_Scraper/README.md

 ## Creating an executable
 Execute `builder.py`\
 Your executable will be created in a new folder inside `dist/` by the end of the process.\
-You may move the new folder to another location.
+The new folder can be moved to another location, but its contents cannot.

 ## License
 This project is licensed under the GNU General Public License.
 See the LICENSE file for more details.